StanfordLegion/legion/language/README.spmd.md

 limitations which it currently imposes on the source program.

-The hope is to lift these limitations over time, but please understand that this is research and thus some uncertainty is expected.
+The hope is to lift these limitations over time, but please understand that this is research and thus some uncertainty as to the final outcomeis expected.

 This optimization requires [RDIR](https://github.com/StanfordLegion/rdir), a suite of dataflow-style optimizations for Regent.
 When installing Regent, make sure RDIR is enabled.

-SPMD-style execution can be applied to any arbitrary nested control flow, with the following limitations.
+Automatic SPMD execution can be applied to any arbitrary nested control flow, with the following limitations.

   * The *leaves* (the innermost control flow constructs that themselves contain no nested control flow) must be `for` loops